awsdocs/aws-dms-user-guide/doc_source/CHAP_ReplicationInstance.VPC.md

 You create a replication instance in a subnet that you choose, and you can manage what subnet a source or target endpoint uses by using the AWS DMS console\.

 You create a replication subnet group to define which subnets to use\.
-You must specify at least one subnet in two different Availability Zones\.
+You must specify subnets in at least two Availability Zones\.

 **To create a replication subnet group**